Abdullah-Irfan-web/RPS-Game/README.md

 (Open it in your browser and it will redirect you to open through expo go app)

 exp://u.expo.dev/532af75a-d58f-4311-b553-850940d9db8b/group/e1568aaf-0d2d-4509-bbb5-02c986c701da
-(Open directly thorugh your expo go app.
+(Open directly through your expo go app.
 Enter this URL Manually)